Monday, December 21, 2020

 The battery couldn't start the car when we went to leave Cobblers Hill camp ground in Deep Creek Conservation Park and I didn't like the idea of having to push start the car when it came time to disembark from the ferry to Kangaroo Island, so we drove back to Yankalilla and bought a new one.

-Finally at the ferry terminal, we pulled up beside my brother Peter with wife Polly and their children, Reuben, Katherine and Jessie.
-The big excitement for our three kids however, was that they had brought our dog, Cypress.
 Also waiting for the same ferry were Polly's Parents, Leo and Ellie, whose shack we were going to stay in, Polly's sister Diana with husband Peter and son Dan, who were staying next door and Peter and Polly's friends Greg and Jenny with their two kids.

 The ferry trip takes about 45 minutes and gets a bit rough sometimes but not for us.